-Whereas internships are most often short-term, rarely lasting more than a year, apprenticeship programs can last for as many as four or five years.
+Internships are usually short-term (rarely lasting more than a year), whereas apprenticeship programs can last for as many as four or five years.

 Apprenticeships also differ from internships in terms of monetary gain.
-Most apprentices got paid, with salary increases similar to those of employed workers and which increase as the apprentice moves forward and completes various parts of the program.
-Work as an apprentice can lead to a permanent union job or a non-union position in your field, whereas an internship will only move you up the ladder in a unidirectional way.
+Most apprentices are paid, with salary increases similar to those of employed workers and which increase as the apprentice completes various parts of the program.
+Working as an apprentice can lead to a permanent union job or a non-union position in your field, whereas an internship will only move you up the ladder in a unidirectional way.

 Data and Statistics

-According to the US Government, an individual employer, group of employers, or an industry association can sponsor a Register Apprenticeship program, sometimes in partnership with a labor organization.
+According to the U.S. Government, an individual employer, group of employers or an industry association can sponsor a "registered apprenticeship" program.
+Sometimes these agencies work in partnership with a labor organization.
 Programs are operated on a voluntary basis and are often supported by partnerships consisting of a community-based organization, educational organization, the workforce system, and other stakeholders.

-- Nationwide, there are over 505,000 apprentices currently obtaining the skills they need to succeed while earning the wages they need to build financial security.
+- Nationwide, there are over 533,000 apprentices obtaining the skills they need to succeed while earning the wages they need to build financial security.
 This figure represents an increase of over 28,000 from 2016.